 Distribution : West Bengal

-West Bengal coast has a small mainland coast, with two districts, Medinipore and South 24 Parganas.
-Olive ridleys are the most common turtle on the Bengal coast while historically there have been records of green and hawksbill turtles as well.
+West Bengal has a small mainland coast, with two districts, Medinipore and South 24 Parganas.
+Olive ridleys are the most common turtle on the Bengal coast while, historically, there have been records of green and hawksbill turtles as well.
 The nesting season lasts between December and March.
-Sea turtles are also known to occur in the sea-facing islands of Sundarbans mostly in the uninhabited regions.
+Sea turtles are also known to occur in the sea-facing islands of the Sundarbans, mostly in the uninhabited regions.

 During the 1980s, turtles were shipped from parts of Odisha and Andhra Pradesh to the Calcutta market for sale.
 There are records of turtle exploitation from the islands of Sundarbans as well.
 Tigers, water monitor lizards and wild boars have been the natural predators of the nesting females and eggs in the Sundarban region.